scaci/tbot/README.md

             └── wll_list

 ```
-#### lanports file
+#### tbot service

-This file reads the router logs with the logread -f command, and sends messages via bot telegram if a router port is turned off / on or the router delivers an IP address via DHCP.
+Syntax: /etc/init.d/tbot [command]

-#### init.d directory
+Available commands:

-Contains the necessary files for the scripts to be started at the router boot, just move them to the /etc/init.d/ of the router and run:
+        start   Start the service
-/etc/init.d/lanports enable
+        stop    Stop the service
-/etc/init.d/telegram_bot enable
+        restart Restart the service

-And then:
+        reload  Reload configuration files (or restart if service does not implement reload)

-/etc/init.d/lanports start
+        enable  Enable service autostart
-/etc/init.d/telegram_bot start
+        disable Disable service autostart

-#### plugins directory
+#### plugins

-This is the main directory, it contains all the commands that the telegram bot can execute.
+All the commands that the telegram bot can execute.

 There are some pre-built commands, which are: